holoviz/holoviz/doc/background.rst

 Getting started
 ---------------

-First, you should browse through the already-run versions of the PyViz `tutorials <tutorial/index.html>`__ to see what they cover and how it all works.
+First, you should browse through the already-run versions of the HoloViz `tutorials <tutorial/index.html>`__ to see what they cover and how it all works.
 But everything on this website is a Jupyter Notebook that you can run yourself, once you follow the  `installation <installation>`__